xyz2023ca/xyz2023ca.github.io/_pages/publications.md

 -	Service allocation with customer returns

-In terms of methodologies, my research inquiries are addressed using a broad spectrum of tools, including dynamic programming,  Bayesian statistics, applied probability, decentralized control, robust optimization, and social learning models.
+In terms of methodologies, my research inquiries are addressed using a broad spectrum of tools, including dynamic programming,  Bayesian statistics, applied probability, decentralized control and robust optimization.

 <h2>Journal Articles</h2>